Cherry Tomato Pasta Sauce

 If you’re a zucchini noodle newbie, you might want to read my post about Three Ways to Make Zucchini Noodles.
 In that post I give tips for making the noodles and recommend three inexpensive gadgets (affiliate links) that can turn zucchini into noodles.
 We used the Spiralizer (affiliate link) to make our zucchini noodles; use one small zucchini per person or one medium-sized one for every two people for the noodles.

-How to Make Zucchini Noodles with Cherry Tomato Pasta Sauce:
+How to make Cherry Tomato Pasta Sauce (with Zucchini Noodles):

 - I use uncooked turkey Italian sausage for this, but use pork sausage if you prefer.